UjoQurius/ujoqurius.github.io/vulnlab/machines/lock/index.md

 ### Logging to RDP as Gale.Dekarios

-As we saw from the Nmap scan, the port 3389 is open and we can RDP to the box as `Gale.Dekarios`.
+As we saw from the Nmap scan, the port 3389 is open and we can RDP into the box as `Gale.Dekarios`.

 ```
 xfreerdp /u:Gale.Dekarios /p:<REDACTED> /v:10.10.71.234 /size:1280x720